eVTOL Design

 High Fidelity Modelling

 Each type of eVTOL has many unique characteristics.
-To be able to build a model suitable for performing true stability and control analysis and handling qualities assessments across the complete flight envelope takes more than shaping a few curves and flying the eVTOL in a game.
-With j2 Builder, the model is a complete breakdown of all the aircrafts contributing parts located in the correct position and assembled in a logical hierarchy mimicing the aircrafts configuration.
-Aerodynamic data can be built from any source using the integrated aerodynamic strip theory in j2 Elements to provide dynamic characteristics from limited airfoil section data through to wind tunnel or CFD data.
+To be able to build a model suitable for performing true stability and control analysis and handling qualities assessments across the complete flight envelope takes more than shaping a few curves and flying the eVTOL in a gaming tool.
+With j2 Builder, the model is presented as a complete breakdown of all the aircrafts contributing parts located in the correct position and assembled in a logical hierarchy mimicking the aircrafts configuration.
+Aerodynamic data can be added from any source, even using the integrated aerodynamic strip theory in j2 Elements where there is none or limited data to provide dynamic characteristics from limited airfoil section data through to the inclusion of higher fidelity wind tunnel or CFD data.
 Multi rotor downwash contributions can be added and focussed on the individual strips without needing to update the aircraft coefficient information.
 Fuel cells and batteries can be located about the airframe to provide Centre of Gravity and inertia investigations as well as varying payload configurations with the modelling environment easily accommodating the analytical challenges of scaling up in size.

 Steady State and Dynamic Response Modelling

-Understanding the aircraft’s behaviour requires many tests and test points throughout the aircraft’s envelope.
-As the aircraft moves towards certification, so these tests can be in the order of 1000’s.
-The tests need to be consistent and repeatable so that they can be re-evaluated as the design changes.
+Understanding the aircraft’s behaviour requires many tests and the examination of test points throughout the aircraft’s envelope.
+As the aircraft moves towards certification, so these tests can number 1000’s.
+The tests need to be consistent and repeatable so that they can be re-evaluated as the design evolves.
 This approach is not feasible in a real-time simulation.
-This process of offline simulation (Response Analysis) involves the production of various fixed manoeuvres that will demonstrate the behaviour of the aircraft to different pilot inputs and calculate the response over ranges of flight conditions, configurations and payloads is all possible through the use of j2 Freedom.
-Cross plots and comparison charts used when assessing airframe safety limits can be produced automatically from user defined templates with j2 Visualize.
+This process of off-line simulation (Dynamic/Static Response Analysis) involves the production of various fixed manoeuvres that will demonstrate the behaviour of the aircraft to different pilot inputs and calculates the responses over ranges of flight conditions, configurations and payloads.
+This is all possible through the use of j2 Freedom.
+Cross plots and comparison charts used when assessing airframe safety limits can also be produced automatically from user defined templates with j2 Visualize.

 Handling Qualities Assessment

-As the standards develop so the aircraft will need to be assessed against the requirements for certification.
-Whether this is identifying natural and augmented stability and FCS design through root locus charts or cross checking the modes of motion against the existing or new standards, this can be achieved with the linear analysis capability available in j2 Classical.
-Modes of motion are identified along with their respective frequency and damping across the whole flight envelope.
-State space matrices can be found to support flight control system design.
+As the design evolves so the aircraft will need to be assessed against the requirements for certification through referencing various standards.
+Whether this is identifying natural and augmented stability or FCS design through the use of root locus charts or cross checking the modes of motion against the existing or new standards, this can all be achieved with the linear analysis capability available in j2 Classical.
+Modes of motion are identified along with their respective frequency and damping characteristics across the whole flight envelope.
+State space matrices can be found to support the evolution and evaluation of flight control system (FCS) design.

 Flight Control System Design

-One of the key aspects of eVTOL’s to remember is that the rotor dynamics do not scale up from a drone to a full scale aircraft.
-So, when considering FCS design, control systems that work with a drone may not be suitable to control a manned air vehicle.
-High fidelity models built within the j2 Universal Tool-Kit can have Flight Control components added to them directly through j2 Builder.
-Alternatively, the complete aircraft model can be added to a Simulink diagram for the AFCS to be wrapped around it.
-The complete Closed Loop system can then be evaluated back into the j2 Universal Tool-Kit using the j2 Matlab Toolbox.
+One of the key aspects of eVTOL development is to recognise that the rotor dynamics do not scale up from a drone to a full scale aircraft easily.
+So, when considering FCS design, control systems that work with a drone may not be suitable to control a larger eVTOL air vehicle, manned or unmanned.
+High fidelity models built within the j2 Universal Tool-Kit can have Flight Control components added to them directly using j2 Builder.
+Alternatively, the complete aircraft model can be added to a Simulink diagram for the AFCS, developed in Matlab, to be wrapped around it.
+This complete Closed Loop system can then be evaluated back into the j2 Universal Tool-Kit using the j2 Matlab Toolbox.

 Simulation

-Offline and Realtime Simulation is available with the j2 Universal Tool-Kit through either j2 Freedom or j2 Pilot respectively.
-This provides a consistent version controlled high fidelity model that can be used across both systems simultaneously.
-As the model is developed into a Digital Twin to include electrical, thermal and hydraulic systems, along with onboard avionics, so the offline tests can be re-run and the pilot can evaluate the aircraft without any code needing to be written.
+Offline and Realtime Simulation is available with the j2 Universal Tool-Kit through using either j2 Freedom or j2 Pilot respectively.
+The j2 Universal Tool-Kit provides a consistent version controlled high fidelity model that can be used across both these modules simultaneously.
+As the model evolves into a higher fidelity Digital Twin to include electrical, thermal and hydraulic systems, along with onboard avionics, so the offline tests can be re-run and the pilot can evaluate the aircraft without any code needing to be written.

 Failure Mode Analysis

-With non-conventional designs, the response of the aircraft to failures is less well known and a lot more difficult to evaluate.
-With a Digital Twin built in the j2 Universal Tool-Kit it is possible to evaluate any range of failure scenarios from single/multiple engine failures, power system failures, thermal failures to system interrupts and interference.
-Each of these can be evaluated against desired responses and safety criteria to ensure that the safety standards can still be met.
+With less-conventional aircraft designs, the response of the aircraft to failures is less well known or predictable and is therefore significantly more difficult to evaluate.
+With a Digital Twin model created in the j2 Universal Tool-Kit it is possible to evaluate any range of failure scenarios from single/multiple engine failures, power system failures, thermal failures, rotor failures to system interrupts and interference.
+Each of these areas can be evaluated against desired responses and safety criteria to ensure that the required safety standards can be met.